xpdota/triggevent-site/pages/Titan-Jail.md

 ## Testing It

-To test the macro alone, you can use the in-game command `/e c:amtest 1` which will mark yourself. `/e c:amtest 1 3 5`, for example, would mark the first, third, and fifth members of the party.
+To test that your jail macros are set up and keybound correctly, you can use the in-game command `/e c:amtest 1` which will mark yourself.
+`/e c:amtest 1 3 5`, for example, would mark the first, third, and fifth members of the party.
 You do not need to be in the instance for this.
 If you only mark yourself (i.e. `/e c:amtest 1`), you don't need to be in a party either.

 To test gaols specifically, if you are in the instance, you can do something like `/e c:jailtest 3 2 8` which will